hectorcorrea/solr-for-newbies/tutorial.md

 Solr uses a document model to represent data.
 Documents are [Solr's basic unit of information](https://solr.apache.org/guide/solr/9_0/getting-started/documents-fields-schema-design.html#how-solr-sees-the-world) and they can contain different fields depending on what information they represent.
 For example a book in a library catalog stored as a document in Solr might contain fields for author, title, and subjects, whereas information about a house in a real estate system using Solr might include fields for address, taxes, price, and number of rooms.

 In earlier versions of Solr documents were self-contained and did not support nested documents.
-Since version 8 Solr provides [support for nested documents](https://solr.apache.org/guide/8_0/indexing-nested-documents.html).
+Starting with version 8 Solr provides [support for nested documents](https://solr.apache.org/guide/8_0/indexing-nested-documents.html).
 This tutorial does not cover nested documents.

 ### Inverted index